-Participating in a NorWHO event involves immersing yourself into the WHO simulation, attending lectures and workshops, and enjoying your time in Copenhagen throughout the social programme that’s arranged.
+Participating in a NorWHO event involves immersing yourself into the WHO simulation, attending lectures and workshops, and enjoying your time in Copenhagen throughout the social programme.
 All the while, you’ll be meeting like-minded people from across the world eager to engage on contemporary topics of relevant to the WHO’s activities and interests.

 NorWHO17 ended a month ago and we already miss it. :'(The O.C team is already working on next years conference, but until then take a look at what happened doing those 5 exciting days at The UN City.
 Don't forget to follow us on Instagram on @NordicWHO to stay updated. 😉 #NorWHO #IMCCDanmark #IMCCaarhus #Globalhealth #Thedoubleburdenofmalnutrition